CW1224/Test-your-knowledge/README.md

 ### 4.1.7 Website Analysis on a Mobile using Lighthouse

 The performance of my website is mediocre on the mobile version.
-By reduciing the size of the background images, the performance would definitely increase.
+By reducing the size of the background images, the performance would definitely increase.

 ![Lighthouse 2](/assets/screenshots/lighthouse-mobile.png)